ArhanAnsari/Synthara/README.md

 # Synthara – Your Smart AI Assistant

 Synthara is an advanced AI-powered application designed to process and generate insights from various types of files.
-Initially focused on image processing, Synthara aims to expand support for multiple file formats, including documents, audio, and video files.
+Initially focused on image processing, Synthara now supports multiple file formats, including documents, audio, and video files.
+It can analyze uploaded content and provide accurate answers based on it.

 ## Features

 - **AI-Powered Image Processing**: Extract meaningful insights from images using advanced AI models.
-- **Multi-File Format Support (Upcoming)**: Plan to extend support for documents (PDF, DOCX), audio files (MP3, WAV), and videos (MP4, AVI).
+- **Multi-File Format Support**: Analyze documents (PDF, DOCX), audio files (MP3, WAV), and videos (MP4, AVI).
 - **Real-time Processing**: Get instant results with efficient processing techniques.
 - **User-Friendly Interface**: Simplified UI for ease of use and accessibility.
 - **Intelligent Query Handling**: Understands and processes user queries to provide accurate and relevant answers.
 - **Task Automation**: Automates routine tasks to save time and reduce manual effort.
 - **Seamless Integration**: Easily integrates with various platforms and services to provide a unified user experience.
-- **Dark Mode**: Easily switch b/w Light and Dark Mode
+- **Dark Mode**: Easily switch b/w Light and Dark Mode.

 ## Installation